aaronbloomfield/ccc/hws/daoweb3/index.md

 The links to all of these are on the Canvas landing page.

-You are welcome to look at the blockchain explorer code as well, but that won't be as useful for this assignment.
+You are welcome to look at the blockchain explorer code as well, but that won't be as useful for this assignment -- there is no web3 done by the explorer web page.
 When you go to each of the pages listed above (and, if necessary, enter a valid smart contract address), you can view the page source to see what is going on.
 Loading up the developer console make make it easier to view the code, and -- later on -- see any Javascript errors.
 Note that while these example URLs have an extension of .php, what you are viewing is still HTML and Javascript.

 ### Javascript